Eyes of the Dead

-Eyes of the Dead (EOTD) is a heavy metal band from New Haven, Connecticut.
+Eyes of the Dead (EOTD) is an American heavy metal band from New Haven, Connecticut.
 They are signed to indie label Black Picket Fence Records.
-Formed in 2004, EOTD has recorded and released three full-length albums, two EPs, and one single.
+Formed in 2004, EOTD has recorded and released three albums, two EPs, and one single.
 They have toured throughout the northeastern and midwestern areas of The United States, opening for many different national touring acts, such as: The Absence, Agnostic Front, Anthrax, Carnivore, Dark Tranquility, Destruction, D.R.I., Dying Fetus, Emperor, Exodus, Goatwhore, God Forbid, Immolation, Job For A Cowboy, Krisiun, Last Chance To Reason Misfits, Misery Index, Motograter, Mushroomhead, Opeth, Revocation, Six Feet Under, Sodom, Sonata Arctica, Soulfly, Suffocation, Testament, Thy Will Be Done, Unearth, Warbringer, Winds of Plague, and many others.

 Eyes of the Dead was founded by Matthew Talarczyk, Ryan Kiekel, Tim Price, Rich Wandell, all former members of the band Aggressia; and former singer of the band Deadwait, Frank Connors.
 They released their debut album What Nightmares Are Made Of in 2006.
 They began work on their follow-up album, The Weak and the Wounded, in 2007.
 Produced by Joey Zampella (Life of Agony), it was released on Black Picket Fence Records in 2009.

 In July 2011, Eyes of the Dead toured the American midwest acting as support for the band Motograter on their Honoring of the Sun tour.
 That year, the band was also featured on the For the Headbangers – Brutal Music Volume Two Compilation CD, alongside bands including Jasta, Kingdom of Sorrow, Black Label Society, All That Remains, Crowbar, and Dead by Wednesday.
 The CD was handed out at the Hatewear tent at all U.S. and Canadian dates of the 2011 Rockstar Energy Mayhem Festival.